 Career Achievement Awards

 Explorers can earn a Career Achievement Award in one or all 12 career fields.
-To earn a Career Achievement Award, the candidate must provide 50 hours of community service and complete any nine career achievements as outlined in the attached PDF file.
-The Explorer post Advisor certifies that each Explorer has satisfactorily performed 50 hours of community service and verifies that each candidate has completed at least nine achievements within the career field.
+To earn a Career Achievement Award, the Explorer must be registered in a Post, provide 50 hours of community service and complete any nine career achievements as outlined in the award packet.
+The Explorer post advisor certifies that the Explorer has satisfactorily performed 50 hours of community service and verifies that the candidate has completed at least nine achievements within the career field.

 An adult leader supports Explorers in setting challenging but achievable goals in four program areas.
 Once an Explorer has achieved his or her goals, they should submit the form.
 The Explorer will receive a recognition from their local member of Congress.
 CLICK HERE to learn more about how it works.